madelyneriksen/topix/README.md

 python setup.py develop
 ```

 Tests are provided by Pytest.
-Plugins for `pylint` and `coverage` are directly integrated:
+A plugin for `coverage` is directly integrated:

 ```bash
 pytest # or python setup.py test